jasminemutia/Stock-Price-Prediction-Transformer/README.md

-# Stock Price Prediction using Transformer
+# IBM and Facebook Stock Price Prediction using Transformer
 This project uses a Transformer model to predict stock prices for IBM and Facebook by analyzing historical data.
 The focus is on building a model that captures complex time-series patterns for improved accuracy.
 The process involves data preprocessing, model building, and fine-tuning to evaluate predictive performance.